ho-nl/docker-development-box/README.md

 ## Global installation (only once)

+- Run `brew doctor` and make sure you don't have errors.
+- Uninstall any remaining php instances from your system: `brew list | grep php`

 Since we're running a hybrid docker+local system we need to set up PHP to run locally.